eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_requirements.md

     Status: 🟢

     Description: The Signal Consumer shall be able to actuate the values of multiple actuators simultaneously.
 These values should be forwarded to the corresponding actuators' providers only if all providers are available.
-      * Databroker should not store the target value but only forward them to the providers.
+      * Databroker should not store the provided value but only forward them to the providers.

       * IF any provider is not connected
           THEN Signal Consumer shall receive an error that no provider is available.